 Ethiopia has a critical shortage of healthcare workers and the statistics for maternal and neonatal mortality and morbidity in the country are alarming.
 Only 26% of live births were delivered with the assistance of a skilled provider and this figure was only 16% for uneducated mothers.
 Limited knowledge among pregnant women is a major barrier to the uptake of healthcare services in Ethiopia.
 With the Heath[e]Families project, Health[e]Foundation contributes to filling the knowledge gap.
-The Health[e]Families project in Ethiopia started in 2015, and will continue to at least November 2019.
+The Health[e]Families project in Ethiopia started in 2015, and continued until November 2019.
 The project focuses on educating health workers, as well as the community, on a variety of topics concerning maternal and neonatal health.

 The project incorporates two components: (1) Female&Family[e]Education course, and; (2) LUCY mobile service.

 - The Female&Family[e]Education course uses the blended learning model.
 It is offered in various cities and regions throughout the country, where our partner, the Ethiopian Midwives Association, is active.
 It covers topics such as postpartum hemorrhage, focused antenatal care, (pre-)eclampsia, sexually transmitted infections (STIs), newborns at risk and many more topics.

 - LUCY, the m-health service is promoted actively as a tool for pregnant or lactating women and their families to gain essential knowledge about their pregnancy and their newborns.
 Examples of topics covered include: antenatal care visits; Water And Sanitation Hygiene (WASH); fetal development; healthy nutrition; danger signs; breastfeeding; birth preparedness; family planning; and vaccines.

 Continuous and active monitoring and evaluation of the course and of the LUCY mobile service are an integral part of the project.